KasperskyLab/hrtng/doc/msig.md

 ```
 // The function matches msig: r msig_nameX msig_nameY msig_nameZ
 ```
-You may right click to one of signature names and select *"Accept MSIG"* (or press "A" key) to accept the correct proc name.
+Double click or right click to one of signature names and select *"Accept MSIG"* (or press "A" key) to accept the correct proc name.
 Or select *"Edit MSIG"* (or press "E" key) to:
  * remove duplicate names
  * delete the signature by set empty name